ElMagdo/JavaCodes/JavaJavaJava/Task7/readme.md

         X
         XXXXXXXX X

-EXERCISE 7.14 Write a method that takes a delimited string to store a name and address, from which you can print a mailing label.
-For example, if the string contains “Sam Penn:14 Bridge St.:Hoboken, NJ 01881,” the method should print the label shown:
+***7.5*** Write a method that takes a delimited string to store a name and address, from which you can print a mailing label.
+For example, if the string contains “`Sam Penn:14 Bridge St.:Hoboken, NJ 01881`”, the method should print the label shown:
-Sam Penn 14 Bridge St Haboken, NJ 01881
+`Sam Penn`
+`14 Bridge St.`
+`Haboken, NJ 01881`

 EXERCISE 7.15 Design and implement a Java Swing program that plays Time Bomb with the user.
 Here’s how the game works.
 The computer picks a secret word and then prints one asterisk for each letter in the word: * * * * *.
 The user